andymcloid/bokat_se_hass/README.md

 ## Lovelace Card

 A custom Lovelace card is included to display the activity information and participant details.

+**Prerequisites**: Make sure you have registered the card as a resource (see installation section above).

-To use it:
+To use the card:

 1. Add the card to your dashboard:
    ```yaml